hidakatsuya/rexer/README.md

 rex uninstall
 ```

-This command uninstalls the extensions and deletes the `.extensions.lock` file.
+This command uninstalls the extensions and deletes the `.extensions.lock`.

-### Commands
+## Commands

 ```
 $ rex